ladybug-tools/dragonfly-grasshopper/README.md

 This repository contains all Grasshopper components for the dragonfly plugin.
 The package includes both the userobjects (`.ghuser`) and the Python source (`.py`).
-Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed to the Rhino `scripts` folder (see dependencies).
+Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed in a way that they can be discovered by Rhino (see dependencies).

 ## Dependencies